ldtteam/MinecoloniesWiki/source/installation/java.md

 If you are adding the entire modpack to be able to play on the official server, you will require an external launcher to download the pack.
 The [Curseforge launcher](../../source/installation/curseforge) works on Windows or macOS.
 Other options include [GDlauncher](../../source/installation/gdlauncher) or [MultiMC](https://multimc.org/#Download), both offering Windows, macOS and Linux support.
 Finally, if you can not or do not wish to 'install' a launcher you can use [CMPDL](https://github.com/Vazkii/CMPDL) that will run a small Java program to download the required modpack.

-Unfortunately manual 'installing' modpacks is no longer an option as Curseforge no longer distributes mods in the downloaded zip files for modpacks due to licensing issues.
+Unfortunately, manually 'installing' modpacks is no longer an option as Curseforge no longer distributes mods in the downloaded zip files for modpacks due to licensing issues.

 ### Run Minecraft and Select Profile